Symptoms (film): Plot

 That night, Anne is awoken by moaning noises.
 She asks Helen if someone else could be living in the house, but Helen dismisses the idea.
 John arrives at the house to pick up Anne, but Anne insists on staying a few days longer due to Helen's fragile emotional state.
 Helen observes John kissing Anne in the car, and is upset.
 That night, Helen's attention is drawn to an attic door in her bedroom, and she begins to masturbate furiously.
 Anne gets up to investigate the noises she hears and is startled by a figure who stabs her to death.

 Hannah, the housekeeper, arrives in the morning, and finds Helen asleep on the couch; Helen asks her not to return for several days, saying she needs solitude.
 Later at the drugstore, Hannah tells Mr. Burke about the interaction, and recalls that she once saw Cora having sex with Brady in the stables, and has not seen her since.
 While walking through the woods, Helen is confronted by Brady, who asks her about Anne's whereabouts; when he intimates that she murdered Anne and Cora, Helen runs away in a panic.

-At the house, Anne's dead body sits in a chair in Helen's bedroom, and Helen is plagued by disembodied voices and other phenomenon.
+At the house, Anne's dead body sits in a chair in Helen's bedroom, and Helen is plagued by disembodied voices and other phenomena.
 During a rainstorm, John arrives looking for Anne, and enters though an unlocked door.
 Upstairs, Helen stabs him in the head and neck numerous times, killing him.
 That night Brady stops by Helen's house to confront her about Cora, whose decomposing body he has found in the lake.
 He has cut off some off Cora's hair and brought it with him to show Helen.
 He tells Helen he witnessed her push Cora in, but she coolly denies it.
 When he threatens to blackmail her, she stabs him repeatedly in the face and the back of the head, killing him.
 She appears to see flashes of Cora standing in an open doorway, illuminated by flashes of lightning during another rainstorm.
 The next morning, Hannah, Burke, and his protege Nick arrive at the house.
 In the living room, they find Brady's corpse.
 While searching upstairs, they find John's body in the hallway, and Helen staring blankly through the window.
 In the yard, she watches as Brady and Cora embrace.